Getting Your Financial Ducks In A Row Rotating Header Image

 Well, maybe not.
 The problem with the valuation method comes in when you consider what happens over the course of the year – especially if you’ve made a distribution early in the year.

-How about if you had the accounts mentioned above in the example, except that the values were as of January 15, rather than December 31.
+How about if you had the accounts mentioned above in the example, and nothing had changed as of January 15.
 You enact the conversion at that time… and then time goes on, and your investments perform as they might throughout the year.
-Then on December 31 your IRAs are now worth a total of $50,000 – and your non-taxable portion is still only $10,000.
+Then on December 31 of the current year, your IRAs are now worth a total of $50,000 – and your non-taxable portion is still only $10,000.
 Since this has occurred, now only 20% of your conversion will be tax-free, which may make a difference in your computations.
 In this case you have the comfort of knowing that your original conversion amount may have grown in value (assuming similar growth in all accounts), so the new growth since the conversion will receive tax-free Roth treatment.

 And what if, after the conversion your accounts reduce in value?
-From our example, as of December 31 the accounts are now worth a total of $30,000.
+Adjusting our example, let’s say as of December 31 the accounts are now worth a total of $30,000.
 This means that a higher percentage of your conversion distribution was non-taxed, a total of 1/3 at this point.
 This might be to your advantage (less tax paid) but it also might mean that you’re paying tax on an amount greater than the value of your accounts – especially if your account(s) downturn continues.
-In a case like that, you have until October 15 of the following year to recharacterize the conversion in order to not have the tax bill on the lower amount.
-(You can learn more about recharacterization in the article “Help Mr. Wizard – I didn’t wanna do a Roth Conversion!”)
+In a case like that, in the past you would have until October 15 of the following year to recharacterize the conversion in order to not have the tax bill on the lower amount.
+Unfortunately, since recharacterization has been eliminated from Roth conversions, you are now stuck with the situation as it is.

 So as you can see, the timing of your conversion versus the timing of the valuation of your IRA accounts can have a large impact on the way your Roth Conversion plays out for you.
 Consider this information wisely as you plan your conversion strategy…